‘Boy Meets World’ Star Maitland Ward Exposes Cleavage In Unbuttoned Top For Revealing Snap

 “You have beautiful eyes,” one Instagram user noticed.

 As fans already know, Maitland is best known for playing the role of Rachel McGuire on the classic teen series Boy Meets World.
-Ward starred alongside Ben Savage, Danielle Fishel, and Ryder Strong on the series after showing up in the later seasons of the show.
+Ward starred alongside Ben Savage, Danielle Fishel, and Ryder Strong after showing up in the later seasons of the show.

 However, her career has taken quite a turn since her TV sitcom days.
-Since that time, Maitland has worked as a model and become a huge member of the Cosplay community, dressing in an array of different characters inspired from everything from Stranger Things to Scooby Doo.
-In addition she also likes to pose in bikinis, lingerie, and other skimpy eye-popping outfits on her account.
+Since that time, Maitland has worked as a model and become a huge member of the Cosplay community, dressing as an array of different characters inspired from everything from Stranger Things to Scooby Doo.
+In addition, she likes to pose in bikinis, lingerie, and other skimpy eye-popping outfits in pictures on her account.

 Most recently, Maitland has entered the world of adult entertainment, and starred in her first movie titled Drive.

-Meanwhile, fans can see more of Maitland Ward’s racy photos by following the actress on her Instagram account, which she often updates.
+Meanwhile, fans can see more of Maitland Ward’s racy photos by following the actress on her Instagram account, which she updates often.